 To assemble the doubles, take a bara, put some of the channa filling on top, garnish with some of the cucumber chutney and tamarind or mango chutney.
 Make a sandwich by placing a bara on top of the filling.
 You can also eat the doubles by folding the filled bara into a taco.

 Doubles store well in the fridge, just keep them disassembled when refrigerating for later.
 When you’re ready to eat them, you can heat the bara in the microwave on high for 30-40 seconds.
-I’ve never tried to freeze the bara so I’m sure how they’d turn out after freezing.
+I’ve never tried to freeze the bara so I’m not sure how they turn out after freezing.

 This recipe for doubles is my own recipe.
-However, I originally learned how to make Trinidadian food from reading the Naparima Girls’ High School Cookbook.
+However, I originally learned how to make Trinidadian food from reading the Naparima Girls’ High School Cookbook (disclaimer: I’m an Amazon Affiliate and may earn commissions for purchases made through links in this post).
 This cookbook is a classic, comprehensive guide to Trinidadian cuisine.
 I highly recommend it to those who want to learn more about Trinidadian food.

 Doubles (Trinidadian Flatbread with Curried Chickpeas)